hughhrussell/biology_and_deep_learning/README.md

 [GOProFormer](https://pubmed.ncbi.nlm.nih.gov/36421723/) Combines seqeunce and graph transformers to predict protein functions using GO terms and the protein sequence.
 The input is the protein sequence data.

+[Phenformer](https://arxiv.org/abs/2501.07737) A multi-scale genetic language model that aims to learn how genomic variation leads to disease relevant transcriptional changes and disease risk.

 [ProtGPT2](https://pubmed.ncbi.nlm.nih.gov/35896542/) A decoder only transformer model that can be used to produce <i>de novo</i> protein designs while maintaining conserving features of natural proteins.

 # LLMs and Chemistry

+[CoScientist](https://github.com/gomesgroup/coscientist) CoScientist is a GPT4-based LLM system that is designed to autonomously design and perform complex experiements.
+According the the creators, LLMs are incorporated with tools such as the internet, documentation searches, ability to execute code, and access to automated lab equipment.

 # LLMs and Scientific literature